crazywifi/Veracode_XML_Report_To_Excel_File_Converter/README.md

 ## Steps of using it:
-1. Copy the exe file/Python file to the Veracode XML file folder.
+1. Copy the exe file/Python file to the Veracode XML report file folder.
-2. Run the command "Veracode_XML_to_CSV.exe Veracode_XML_File.xml" or "python3 Veracode_XML_to_CSV.py Veracode_XML_File.xml"
+2. Run the command "Veracode_XML_to_Excel.exe Veracode_XML_File.xml" or "python3 Veracode_XML_to_Excel.py Veracode_XML_File.xml"
 3. The output report will generate by the name "Veracodeout.xlsx"

 _**For more details check my blog:** https://lazyhacker.medium.com/_